-Chinese make up 20 percent of the global population.
-Let’s pause for a moment and picture just how different the would look in these two scenarios: : in one, Chinese are well fed and able to help feed other nations; in the other, Chinese are starving and need the rest of the world to feed them.
+The Chinese account for 20-percent of the global population.
+Would you like to pause for a moment and picture the huge difference to the world between these two scenarios: in one, the Chinese are well-fed and able to feed other nations; in the other, they are starving and need the world to feed them.

-Fortunately, by now we are in the first scenario, but the situation could flip around very quickly if the Chinese authority adopts a proposal made by a private but high profile “think tank” (Tianze economic research centre).
+Fortunately, we are currently in the first scenario; however, the situation could reverse in a very short space of time if the Chinese authorities adopt a proposal made by a private but high-profile economic research centre.

-The centre is headed by an old man named Mao Yushi who is said to be a professor and has a long track record of sharing his dreadful wisdom with the rest of Chinese.
-A few days ago Mao Yushi held a news conference in Beijing and announced a new research finding by the centre: there is no direct link between the size of cultivated land area China has and the amount of the crop output China can yield each year.
-Based on this consumption, he challenged the wisdom of China’s policy that prohibits 120 million hectares of highly productive cropland to be used for urban development.
+The centre is headed by an old man surnamed Mao, who is said to be a professor and has a long track record of sharing his dreadful wisdom with the rest of the Chinese.
+A few days ago, Professor Mao held a press conference in Beijing and announced a new research finding by the centre: there is no direct link between the size of the cultivated land area and the total crop yield each year.
+Based on this assumption, he challenged the wisdom of China’s policy that protects 120 million hectares of highly productive farmland from urban sprawl.

-“There are enough food produced by other countries and available for purchase at international market,” exclaimed Mao Yushi, earnestly, which makes his news conference a bit like sales promotion for the largest wheat export country in the world, namely the United States.
+“There is enough food produced by other countries and available for purchase on the international market,” exclaimed Professor Mao earnestly, which makes his press conference feel more like a sales pitch for the world’s leading wheat-export country, namely the United States.
 (The biggest wheat export nations: rochedalss.eq.edu.au/wheat.htm)

-But what about those well-off countries with heaps of hard cash to splash?
-Will they also be affected by global food crisis?
-And after all, does the world still have a chance of experiencing global food shortage now and then?
-The following passages, from a news report titled Biggest Grain Exporters Halt Foreign Sales (by Javier Blas in London, Isabel Gorst in Moscow and Lindsay Whipp in Tokyo) published on Financial Time in April 15, 2008 (www.ft.com), might give us a bit of a clue about the question:
+But what about those affluent nations with plenty of hard currency to spend?
+Will they also be affected by a global food crisis?
+And above all, is there still a chance that the world will experience a global food shortage from time to time?
+The following passages, from a news report titled Biggest Grain Exporters Halt Foreign Sales (by Javier Blas in London, Isabel Gorst in Moscow and Lindsay Whipp in Tokyo) published in the Financial Time in April 15, 2008 (www.ft.com), may provide some hints to help answer the question:

 The global food crisis intensified on Tuesday as Kazakhstan, one of the world’s biggest wheat exporters, halted foreign sales and rice prices shot to a record high after Indonesia stopped its farmers from selling the grain abroad.